marnovandermaas/idleLands-automation/README.md

 Automation script for IdleLands https://play.idle.land/

-A big thank you to @sarimash for showing my some example code he created, which evolved to this...
+A big thank you to `Sarimash` for showing my some example code he created, which evolved to this...

 <img src="preview.png" width="256">